susanBuck/slides/2014-09-10-nerd-summit-html-css.md

 These `property:value` pairs are called **declarations**.

 [CSS reference list](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)

+**Practice:**

+* Change the background-color of the `h1` elements to yellow.
+* Add `5px` of padding to the image.
+* Add one other style property from the reference list to any of the elements on your page.

 # Going live

-Right now you're the only one that can view your web page&mdash; let's change that!
+Right now you're the only one that can view your web page&mdash; let's change that.

 Web hosting gives you a place to store your work online, where the rest of the world can access it.